 As most of you already know, I just published the latest book in the Seven Realms of Ar’rothi series Duchess Rising.
 I absolutely love writing this series.
 I’m getting to know each character better and better with each book, and am looking forward to seeing what adventures and romances they get themselves into.

-I especially like the cover for this one, which was created by my friend Deb Lewis, from Arena Publishing.
 As with most of my series, this one has very strong, kick-ass women characters who, much to the relief of my friend and reader Rob G., aren’t men haters and bashers.
 I definitely enjoyed getting to know King Leopold in this book.
 His personality and leadership really began to shine, and his obvious affection for his cousin, Duchess Bree Makena, shows through.
 His love for his ten-year-old son, Prince Darius, is evident as well.

 Speaking of the crown prince, we begin to see how very much he wants to follow in his father’s footsteps, although there are times where learning to be everything to everyone can be a little overwhelming for the young man.
 And of course, Kaiti, The Spirit Child is learning and adapting to Anacafrian ways while still learning about how she can help the Spirit Guides battle the Tevaiedin.